BSC-ES/pyhanami/docs/source/User-Guide.md

 bimodal_indices.plot_freq_ISO('output_path')
 ```

-By passing the argument `obs=True`, the `bimodal_ISO` class will perform the same analysis as above but using precomputed EEOFs from NOAA data ([NOAA Interpolated Outgoing Longwave Radiation (OLR) dataset](https://psl.noaa.gov/data/gridded/data.olrcdr.interp.html)) to generate the PCs and the frequency of ISO events for the simulation data:
+By passing the argument `obs=True`, the `bimodal_ISO` class performs the same analysis as above but using precomputed EEOFs from NOAA data ([NOAA Interpolated OLR dataset](https://psl.noaa.gov/data/gridded/data.olrcdr.interp.html)) to generate the PCs and the frequency of ISO events for the simulation data:

 ```python
 # Compute bimodal ISO indices and related statistics comparing to observations